 Expect to take a step back in polish with each product redesign.
 Spend the next sprints working on usability improvements and release these rapidly to reduce customer dissatisfaction (small issues can cause big annoyance).

-If you have any other suggestions on how to execute product redesigns well then please leave a comment below!
+If you have any other suggestions on how to execute product redesigns and enable product-led growth well then please leave a comment below!